Star Trek: Lower Decks season 1: Critical response

-Daniel D'Addario of Variety said branching out to an animated comedy series was "admirable" for the Star Trek franchise, but stated, "if the joke of Lower Decks is that its characters... fall short of demanding a show about their adventures, it's not hard to agree".
+Daniel D'Addario of Variety said branching out to an animated comedy series was admirable for the Star Trek franchise, but "if the joke of Lower Decks is that its characters... fall short of demanding a show about their adventures, it's not hard to agree".
 Noah Gittell of The Guardian also felt the series would be a promising departure for a franchise entry if it had more ambition.
-He criticized the fast pacing, as did Keith R. A. DeCandido at Tor.com who was also critical of the large number of Star Trek references.
-Polygon Samantha Nelson also criticized the references while saying the series had "the broad character archetypes and opportunity for Futurama creative mission-based hijinks, [without] any of its biting commentary on capitalism or politics."
-Rob Owen at the Pittsburgh Post-Gazette felt the series was "not often funny" and substituted chaos for comedy, Zack Handlen at The A.V.
-Club said it was "less 'funny' than it is 'the idea of funny'" with a reliance on fan-service, and Daniel Fienberg at The Hollywood Reporter said it "places references where gags ought to be and assumes that you'll find it uproarious".
-Norman Wilner at NOW criticized the number and speed of jokes with little time for them to register or for the characters to just talk, while Alan Sepinwall at Rolling Stone said the number of references were preventing McMahan from making the "wildyl irreverent—and, more importantly, actually funny—comedy" series that he wanted to.
+The fast pacing and large number of Star Trek references were criticized by many reviewers.
+Rob Owen at the Pittsburgh Post-Gazette felt the series was "not often funny" and substituted chaos for comedy, and Zack Handlen at The A.V.
+Club said it was "less 'funny' than it is 'the idea of funny'" with a reliance on fan-service.
+Alan Sepinwall at Rolling Stone said the number of references were preventing McMahan from making the "wildly irreverent—and, more importantly, actually funny—comedy" series that he wanted to.
 Sepinwall also suggested that a Rick and Morty-style series could not work without that series' creator, Dan Harmon.
-Tara Ariano at Primetimer said the series was "a little too reverential toward the [Star Trek] franchise" and felt tame compared to the concurrent adult animated series Harley Quinn, and Mike Hale of The New York Times described it as "half Star Trek fan service and half smutty workplace sitcom... it doesn't register very strongly as either [which] is another way of saying it's not all that funny".
+Tara Ariano at Primetimer said the series was "a little too reverential" toward the franchise, and Mike Hale of The New York Times described it as "half Star Trek fan service and half smutty workplace sitcom... it doesn't register very strongly as either".
 Stuff's James Croot called the series a "lowering of the bar" for the franchise and "crassly crude", suggesting audiences watch The Orville or Galaxy Quest instead.
-Writing for RogerEbert.com, Roxana Hadadi called the series "amusing but slight", struggling to develop its own identity and coming across more like "adoring fan fiction".
-Brian Tallerico at The Playlist felt the series had the franchise's setting but did not live up to its previous stories, and DeCandido added that it "can't seem to make up its mind whether it's a comedy in the Star Trek universe, a parody of Star Trek, or a 21st-century office comedy awkwardly transplanted onto a 24th-century Starfleet vessel."
+Brian Tallerico at The Playlist felt the series did not live up to previous Star Trek stories, and Keith R. A. DeCandido at Tor.com said it "can't seem to make up its mind whether it's a comedy in the Star Trek universe, a parody of Star Trek, or a 21st-century office comedy awkwardly transplanted onto a 24th-century Starfleet vessel."